 I kept going with the ‘straight’ looking tracks up the wall until I reached the height I wanted.
 When I got to the middle I then added the bridge tracks to the middle of the bark to allow the tree to branch out

-Here are the alphabet letters that I bought as a set off eBay (you can find similar here)– I decorated them with fabric, paint and decoupage paper.
+Here are the alphabet letters that I bought as a set, off eBay (you can find similar ones here)– I decorated them with fabric, paint, and decoupage paper.
 I had a helping hand from my friend with this part.
-We used the modpodge glue to stick it all down and also used it as a sealent to protect the letters.
-It took quite a while to decorate all the letters, so I’d suggest buying ready decorated letters if you want to save time.
+We used the Mod Podge glue to stick it all down and also used it as a sealant to protect the letters.
+It took quite a while to decorate all the letters, so I’d suggest buying ready-decorated letters if you want to save time.

 The last step involved arranging all the letters around the tree.
 I managed to place the whole alphabet around the tree in four rows.
 I needed it to have some sort of order to it so my son would be able to engage and learn from it.

 Again I used blu- tack here to stick the letters to the wall.
 I did originally plan to use nails to keep everything in place, however, the blu-tack worked really well so I decided to leave it like that.

 What do you think?
 Be sure to leave me a comment below – I love hearing your thoughts!
 Also apologies for the crappy photos, I had just figured out how to use my cheap camera phone at the time haha!